-During the processing of gypsum into phosphogypsum any metal contamination present within the gypsum is concentrated into the phosphogypsum.
-As it is known that phosphogypsum is likely to exist within the landfill it is considered that metal contamination is likely to exist within the landfill.
-Therefore it is considered that the probability of a contamination event effecting human health, property (via direct contact or inhalation) or groundwater is considered LIKELY.
+During the processing of gypsum into fertiliser any metal contamination present within the gypsum is concentrated into the phosphogypsum waste.
+As it is known that phosphogypsum is likely to exist within the landfill it is considered that metal contamination is also likely to exist within the landfill.
+Therefore it is considered that the probability of a contamination event effecting human health (via direct contact, ingestion of contaminated crop or inhalation) or groundwater is considered LIKELY.